|Other AL Resources|

 Washington County was created on June 4, 1800, as a county of the Mississippi Territory.
 Its area originally contained 26,400 square miles.
 The area of Washington County was later divided into 16 Mississippi counties and 29 Alabama counties.
 This particular county was named in honor of George Washington (1732–1799), 1st U.S. President.

-Cities and towns found in Washington County consist of Chatom, Deer Park, Fruitdale, Leroy, Saint Stephens, Wagarville, McIntosh, Millry, Vinegar Bend, Tibbie, Hobson.
+Cities and towns located in the County include Chatom, Deer Park, Fruitdale, Leroy, Saint Stephens, Wagarville, McIntosh, Millry, Vinegar Bend, Tibbie, Hobson.

 Washington County vital records can be found at the Alabama Department of Public Health which has Birth And Death Records from 1908, Marriages from 1936 and Divorce Records from 1950.
 Please refer to the information to the Statewide Vital Records in Alabama for current fees and application process.